-The Mayor for the Port Pirie Regional Council, John Rohde was very appreciative of the Minister’s visit to the city of opportunity and believes our region has two very important strengths in terms of tourism.
+The Mayor for the Port Pirie Regional Council, John Rohde, appreciated the Minister’s visit to the City of Opportunity and believes our region has two very important strengths in terms of tourism.

-“I think it is really important, particularly in the Southern Flinders Ranges to have the minister here.
-He needs to hear from local tourism operators, members of councils, to what we are doing and what we are trying to do here to build the tourism economy.”
+“I think it is really important, particularly in the Southern Flinders Ranges to have the Minister here.
+He needs to hear from local tourism operators, members of councils, as to what we are doing and what we are trying to do here to build the tourism economy,” he said.

 Port Pirie has developed a strong event tourism and that is continuing to grow through the gymnastics invitational and the Master Games which will be visiting the city next year.

 “We want to build that event economy, that supports our local businesses, that brings people into our town, that then allows us to give people a base and then they can go out and explore the region.
 I think event-based tourism is a great start”, Mayor Rohde said.

 As the gateway to the Southern Flinders Ranges, Port Pirie is a service stop for many, providing fuel, groceries and accommodation.